dreyco676/Crowd-Sourced-Truth/succession-planning.md

 4. **Key organizer is suddenly unavailable** → Backup for their role activates.
 No heroics, no single person absorbs everything.
 The plan exists for this reason.

 5. **You're burned out and can't continue** → You planned for this.
 Hand the role map to your backup.
-This is not failure — this is the plan working.
+This is not failure -this is the plan working.

 ---